The following article covers the subject from a Quranic perspective.

 (3) FISH AND WATER CREATURES

-5.096 “Lawful (Arabic: uhilla) to you is the pursuit of game (Arabic: saydu) of the sea (Arabic: bahri) and its use for food (Arabic: ta’amuhu), for the benefit of yourselves and those who travel; but forbidden is the pursuit of game of the land as long as you are in the sacred precincts or in pilgrim garb.
+5.096 “Lawful (Arabic: uhilla) to you is the pursuit of game (Arabic: saydu) of the sea (Arabic: bahri) and its use for food (Arabic: ta’amuhu), for the benefit of yourselves and those who travel; but forbidden is the pursuit of game of the land as long as you are under the restriction.
 And fear God, to Whom you shall be gathered back”